phstc/phstc.github.com/_posts/2014-04-20-i-coded-a-backbone-app-in-rails-and-it-took-much-less-code.md

 ### Test

-It can be subjective, but in my opinion RSpec and Capybara are much easier and complete than any other JavaScript test framework that I know.
+It can be subjective, but in my opinion RSpec and Capybara are much easier and complete than any other JavaScript test framework I know.

 For those who are already working on a single-page application, do you feel confidence with your JavaScript test coverage?
 Can you unit test a Backbone View manipulating DOM objects and feel proud on what we had to do to test it?
 I think many people can, but I couldn't.